Matwix/RaveFM-Discord-Bot/README.md

 # Planned Future...

 * New website with backend for DJ's as well as more events & interactions
-* Bot to be updated to Discord.JS v12 Library
 * Giveaway once the Bot is in 150 servers and the Discord server has over 100 Members.
 * More to be decided in the future. :)